telerik/xaml-docs/controls/radcloudupload/localization.md

 # Localization

-This article will go over available resource keys for localizing the RadCouldUpload control.
+This article will go over the available resource keys for localizing the RadCloudUpload control.

 > A more detailed look over the localization capabilities that the framework provides can be found in the [Localization]({%slug common-localization%}) article.